Updated 9 December 2025

 6. Arancini

 These tasty rice balls, a beloved speciality from Sicily, are often enjoyed at celebrations and street food festivals.
-Arancini means little oranges and these treats have a shape and colour resembling the citrus fruit.
-The delicious filling is a combination of ragu, mozzarella, and peas.
+Arancini means ‘little oranges’, and these deep-fried treats have a shape and colour resembling the citrus fruit.
+The delicious filling is typically a combination of ragù, mozzarella, and peas.
 Typically served as a snack or appetiser, they have a crispy outer layer that yields to a satisfyingly soft centre.
-Try these and a wide variety of street food dishes in Palmero as you discover the best of Sicily.
+Try these and a wide variety of street food dishes in Palermo as you discover the best of Sicily tour.

 7. Gnocchi